Eric-JT/_s/readme.txt

-=== aliquid-infigo ===
+=== _s ===

+Contributors: automattic
+Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready

+Requires at least: 4.0
+Tested up to: 4.8
+Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: LICENSE

-A learning theme called aliquid-infigo
+A starter theme called _s, or underscores.

 == Description ==

 Hi.
-I was a starter theme called _s, or underscores.
-Now I'm called aliquid-infigo.
-I'm a theme meant for hacking.
-Instead of turning me into the next, most awesome, WordPress theme out there, this doofus is using me for his grotesque experiments by butchering my code.
+I'm a starter theme called _s, or underscores, if you like.
+I'm a theme meant for hacking so don't use me as a Parent Theme.
+Instead try turning me into the next, most awesome, WordPress theme out there.
+That's what I'm here for.

 == Installation ==